-Tentative Tract Map 19244
+Tentative Tract Map 19246

-Pursuant to the Mesa West Bluffs Urban Plan, live/work units are required to be developed as "common interest developments" for individual ownership.
-The project tentative tract map proposes to combine the two existing parcels into one 20,160-square-foot parcel, and to allow for individual "air-space" ownership for live/work units.
+Pursuant to the Mesa West Bluffs Urban Plan, live/work units are required to be developed as "common interest developments".
+The project tentative tract map proposes individual "air-space" ownership for the live/work units.
 Therefore, the building, walls, and common areas are owned communally by all owners through a homeowner's association (HOA), and the individual live/work condominium owner specifically controls the air space created by the walls of their unit.

-As indicated in the "Tentative Tract Map Findings - CMMC Section 13-29(g)(13)" below, the project complies with the City's required findings to approve the Tentative Tract Map.
-In addition, pursuant to Section 66474 of the California Subdivision Map Act, a proposed subdivision must be denied if one or more of the below findings are made:
+As indicated in the "Tentative Tract Map Findings - CMMC Section 13-29(g)(13)" below, the project complies with all required findings to approve the Tentative Map.
+In addition, pursuant to Section 66474 of the California Subdivision Map Act, a proposed subdivision must be denied if one or more findings are made:

 - 1. "That the proposed map is not consistent with applicable general and specific plans as specified in Section 65451; - 2.
 That the design or improvement of the proposed subdivision is not consistent with applicable general and specific plans; - 3.
 That the site is not physically suitable for the type of development; - 4.
 That the site is not physically suitable for the proposed density of development; - 5.
-That the design of the subdivision or the proposed improvements are likely to cause substantial environmental damage or substantially and avoidably injure fish or wildlife or their habitat: - 6.
-That the design of the subdivision or type of improvements is likely to cause serious public health problems; and - 7.
+That the design of the subdivision or the proposed improvements are likely to cause substantial environmental damage or substantially and avoidably injure fish or wildlife or their habitat;

+- 6. That the design of the subdivision or type of improvements is likely to cause serious public health problems; and - 7.
 That the design of the subdivision or the type of improvements will conflict with easements, acquired by the public at large, for access through or use of, property within the proposed subdivision.
 In this connection, the governing body may approve a map if it finds that alternate easements, for access or for use, will be provided, and that these will be substantially equivalent to ones previously acquired by the public.
 This subsection shall apply only to easements of record or to easements established by judgment of a court of competent jurisdiction and no authority is hereby granted to a legislative body to determine that the public at large has acquired easements for access through or use of property within the proposed subdivision."

-None of the above findings of Section 66474 can be made or associated with the proposed subdivision.
+None of the above findings of Section 66474 can be made or associated with the proposed subdivision as indicated in approval findings within the Findings below.